Roth Conversion Explorer Error Message

 The Explorer generates a plan that projects the largest liquid estate at your goal age.
 Theoretically, this occurs when you convert money early in your plan and allow it to grow tax-free for a long period of time.
 Roth Conversions may not increase your estate value at goal age due to the interactivity with other elements in your plan.

 4. You may not have enough taxable savings to cover the tax liability for a Roth Conversion.

 The Explorer will not recommend a Roth Conversion if you have insufficient funds in your taxable accounts to cover the liability.

 5. Your after-tax accounts have a higher growth rate than your tax-deferred accounts.

 The Explorer assumes that the converted account will grow at the same rate as the account it was converted from.
-If taxable money is growing at a higher rate, it may not be beneficial to use the money for taxes since the converted will grow at a slower pace.
+If your After-Tax accounts are growing at a higher rate, conversions may not be advantageous.
+This is due to the opportunity cost of using money projected to grow at a high rate to pay conversion taxes on an account projected to grow at a lower rate.